Explore

 Who is Sonia Gandhi?

 Born Sonia Maino in Lusiana, Italy, she moved to the United Kingdom for her education, where she met Rajiv Gandhi, the son of then Prime Minister Indira Gandhi.
-After their marriage in 1968, she moved to India and became part of the Nehru-Gandhi family.
-For many years, she remained away from the public eye, focusing on her family and supporting her husband in his aviation career and later his political life.
+After marrying Rajiv Gandhi in 1968, Sonia Gandhi relocated to India, embracing the Nehru-Gandhi family legacy.
+She remained largely out of politics for over two decades, focusing on raising her children and supporting her husband’s political career, before entering the political arena in 1997 and supporting her husband in his aviation career and later his political life.
 However, the tragic assassination of Rajiv Gandhi in 1991 marked a turning point.
 Despite initial reluctance to enter the political arena, she eventually took the mantle of leadership to revive a struggling Congress party in the late 1990s.

 According to historical records of the Indian National Congress, her formal entry into politics in 1997 was seen as a unifying force for a party that was facing internal fragmentation.
 By 1998, she was elected as the party president, a position she held with brief interruptions until 2022.
 Her leadership was characterized by a focus on secularism, social welfare, and the consolidation of various regional political entities into a cohesive national coalition.